infretis/infretis/examples/gromacs/puckering/README.md

 ```
 ## Questions
 * **7:** Has the temperature and density reached the expected values during the NPT equilibration?
+(Hint: Your system is mostly water)

 # Step 2: MD run
 Navigate to the `step2_md_run` folder and perform a production MD run.